KGrim23/KGrim23-blog-post/content/blog/firstpost/firstpost.md

 7. Links to your resume and social media profiles

 <a href="https://kgrim23.github.io/W-News-Home-Page/">
-{% image "./News Home Page.png", "project scrren shot" %}
+{% image "./BS Portfolio V2.png", "project scrren shot" %}
 </a>

 <style>